PxINKY/MuniOku/README.md

-# MuniOku
+# Muni Oku The Discord Companion
-A open-source repository for Muni Oku Discord bot
+## A open-source repository for Muni Oku Discord bot

 Lots to do so much time!